A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation

-.1in \underbar{\bf Segregation by race and wealth:} \ \ To better understand these socioeconomic distintinctions and the effects of economic disparity within a city, we introduce a new {\it Scioeconomic Schelling Model,} where individuals of each race are also designated {\it rich} or {\it poor}.
-We label some vertices to be {\it urban sites} if they provide useful infrastructure (or resources) that are most beneficial to poor citizens.
-For instance, the urban sites can be grouped centrally, representing a metropolitan city center, or distributed in a large spanning grid, representing a netwrok of public transportation (see Fig~\ref{1}).
-While all individuals have uniform homophily preferences, like the standard Schelling model, we add additional incentives that benefit poor people residing on urban sites, so more racial intolerance can be justified if more of the poor people are benefitting from proximity to urban sites.
-We are interested in understanding when urban infrastructure can help mitigate racial biases and lessen segregation for various typologies of urban sites.
+To better understand these socioeconomic distinctions and the effects of economic disparity within a city, we introduce a new {\it heterogeneous Schelling model} where individuals are each assigned a color and designated {\it rich} or {\it poor}.
+We also distinguish some vertices on the underlying lattice to be {\it urban sites} if they provide useful infrastructure (or resources) that is most beneficial to poor citizens.
+The urban sites might be grouped centrally, for instance representing a metropolitan city center, or distributed evenly throughout large parts of the city, representing a vast public transportation network or other distributed amenities (see Fig~\ref{1}).
+While all individuals have uniform homophily preferences, as in the standard Schelling model, we add additional incentives that favor configurations with more poor people residing on urban sites, capturing the presumption that urban sites provide sufficient benefits to poor individuals to incentivize their relaxing their racial biases. {We are interested in understanding when urban infrastructure can help mitigate racial biases and lessen segregation for various placements of urban sites for such a model.}